langchain-ai/langchain/docs/docs/integrations/providers/predibase.md

 # The fine-tuned adapter is hosted at Predibase (adapter_version can be specified; omitting it is equivalent to the most recent version).
 model =  Predibase(model="mistral-7b"", adapter_id="e2e_nlg", adapter_version=1, predibase_api_key=os.environ.get("PREDIBASE_API_TOKEN"))

-response = model("Can you recommend me a nice dry wine?") print(response)
+response = model.invoke("Can you recommend me a nice dry wine?") print(response)
 ```